Rich & Creamy Vegan Corn Chowder

 I just love a recipe that hits it out of the park the very first time I give it a whirl.
 For this vegan corn chowder recipe, I basically sloppily took a stab at it, tasted a bit off of my stirring spoon, and did a slightly surprised, wide-eyed fist pump.
 Nailed it!
 And not in that so-didn’t-nail-it-Pinterest sort of way.
 Rather, in my humble opinion, truly, truly nailed it.

-I adore this chowder, and have from the start.
+I adore this vegan corn chowder, and have from the start.

 This decadent, creamy, comforting, buttery-tasting vegan corn chowder recipe has a bit of a story.